itwizardo/DCS-932L/README.md

 ## CVE-2024-37606

 This project includes a proof-of-concept exploit (`CVE-2024-37606-DCS932L.py`) for CVE-2024-37606.
 This vulnerability involves a buffer overflow in the alphapd service.
 Please use this responsibly and for educational purposes only.
+Click on the photo to see the video
 [![Watch the demo](thumb.png)](https://vimeo.com/1077361116)

 ## Modifications for Emulation